gulaki/cypapi/README.md

 ## What is cyPAPI?

 `cyPAPI` provides a convenient interface for Python programs to access PAPI profiling features with minimum overhead.
+It supports PAPI version >= 7.0.0.0

 ## Installation